Orange-OpenSource/IoT-SAFE-APDU-library/README.md

 This library has been tested with applets from two different manufacturers on:
  * Arduino MKR NB 1500
+ * STM32 Nucleo-WB55 with Orange Live Booster (Sequans Monarch GMS01Q)
+ * Orange LoRa Explorer with Orange Live Booster (Sequans Monarch GMS01Q)
  * Linux (RPi)

 ### Arduino MKR NB 1500

-On Arduino, this library forwards the IoT SAFE commands from the Rich OS to the applet thanks to AT CSIM commands (which must be supported by the modem).
+On Arduino MKR NB 1500, this library forwards the IoT SAFE commands from the Rich OS to the applet thanks to AT CSIM commands (which must be supported by the modem).

 Four examples are available:
  * a basic example (without any network connection)